Sign in

 Safety and Standards in Conveyor Belt Fire Prevention

-To mitigate these risks, best practices include:
+To reduce these risks, best practices include:

 If you want to learn more, please visit our website haichuan.

-• Regular belt inspections
+• Conducting regular belt inspections

-• Clearing combustible accumulations
+• Removing combustible accumulations

 Tests conducted in these countries typically include:

-• Drum Friction Test (DIN and others): Measures surface temperature to ensure it remains below 325 degrees Celsius (617° F) after a specified time and tension.
+• Drum Friction Test (DIN and others): Measures surface temperature to ensure it remains below 325 degrees Celsius (617°F) after a specified time and tension.

-• Surface Resistance Test (ISO 284/EN/DIN ): Ensures the belting is conductive enough to prevent electrostatic charge build-up.
+• Surface Resistance Test (ISO 284/EN/DIN): Ensures the belting is conductive enough to prevent electrostatic charge buildup.

 Other Safety Considerations for Conveyor Belts